Learn how to manage global and local risk management plans (RMPs).

 - Navigate to Risk Management > Core RMPs > [Core RMP].

-- Expand the Core RMP Versions section and select the Core RMP Version record of which you want to create a new version.
+- Expand the Core RMP Versions section and select the Core RMP Version for which you want to create a new version.

 - Select All Actions > Copy to New Version.

-Vault sends a notification after the Copy to New Version action finishes running and copies the following records:
+Vault sends a notification after the Copy to New Version action finishes running and copies the following:

-Vault makes a copy of the Core RMP Version record, setting the fields as follows:
+Vault makes a copy of the Core RMP Version, setting the fields as follows:

 Field | Value |